 - Welcome pack and produce locally sourced with minimal food miles where ever possible

-Our plans for 2019 include reducing our plastic waste across both the farm and the holiday cottages.
-Single use plastics is a huge concern across North Devon and we will be looking for further ways to support the global, national and local efforts as well as raising awareness of this issue among our visitors.
+- Our current plans for 2019 include reducing our plastic waste even further across both the farm and the holiday cottages.
+Single use plastics is a huge concern across North Devon and we will be looking for many ways to support the global, national and local efforts as well as raising awareness of this issue among our visitors.

 What you can do